thedrakesng/thedrakesng.github.io/_posts/2025-07-05-The-AI-License.md

 AI is not on the verge of replacing doctors, lawyers, or engineers, because it has not yet met the fundamental requirements of a professional license.
 It cannot yet be held fully accountable, its decision-making is often opaque, and its safety in novel situations is not guaranteed.

-The future, for the foreseeable future, is one of collaboration.
-AI will handle the data-intensive, repetitive tasks, freeing up licensed human professionals to focus on what they do best: strategic thinking, ethical judgment, human-to-human communication, and navigating the complex, unpredictable edge cases of the real world.
+The future, at least what the AI executives have been saying, is one of collaboration.
+'AI will handle the data-intensive, repetitive tasks, freeing up licensed human professionals to focus on what they do best: strategic thinking, ethical judgment, human-to-human communication, and navigating the complex, unpredictable edge cases of the real world.'

+I strongly doubt this to be our future.
+Jeffrey Hinton once said "The physical strength was a bottleneck before the industrial revolution.
+Now it is intelligence."
+During this path of a revolution, I believe that intelligence of regular man will be surpassed by the technology as the strength of a man was surpassed.

-The license isn't a shield against technology; it's a benchmark for it.
-And it's a benchmark that algorithms have yet to meet.
+The license will not be a shield against technology; it's a benchmark for it.
+And it's a benchmark that algorithms have yet to meet, but soon will.